If you have children, you most probably have a lot on your mind. Keep calm and make sure you add child identity theft prevention to this mix.

 - Leveraging sensitive family information found on people-search sites

-- Social engineering parents or children online and over the phone
+- Social engineering parents or children online and over the phone.

-The Red Flags of Child ID Theft
+The Signs of Child ID Theft

 If you’re suspicious that your child’s identity may have been stolen, it’s crucial that you act quickly.
 We’ve put together a list of some of the biggest tells of child ID theft.